Cheap travel insurance

 Just let the insurer know, even if you don't deem it particularly important, especially as each insurer will have its own list of conditions it deems as more serious.

-For much more, including tips, tricks and how to find the cheapest deals, see our Pre-existing conditions travel insurance guide.
+For much more, including tips, tricks and how to find the cheapest deals, see our Pre-existing medical conditions travel insurance guide.

 • Insurers will classify your trip as 'European' or 'worldwide'.
-Worldwide is often further broken down to include or exclude the US, Canada, the Caribbean or Mexico.
+This is often further broken down to include or exclude the US, Canada, the Caribbean or Mexico.
 Selecting the option to include these countries increases the premium due to the high cost of medical treatment – particularly in the US – and possible repatriation.

 Annual European travel cover isn't just for Europe